Your Door to All Things Italian

 - Opportunity for free tickets SIFF's Cinema Italian-style film festival

-- Come to our annual members and guests only wine dinner
+- Come to our annual wine dinner for members and guests

 And this year it's even easier to join or renew.
 Check out our online membership and renewal options here.

 Special Announcements and Events: